MileHacker Logo

 Visa Types for Germany

 Germany is part of the Schengen Area, impacting visa needs.
-People from many countries, including the United States, Canada, Australia, New Zealand, and great Britain, can enter Germany visa-free for tourism or business for for a MAXIMUM of 90 days in any 180-day period.
-This permits freedom of movement across 27 Schengen countries.
+People from a lot of countries, including the United States, Canada, Australia, New Zealand, and the United Kingdom, can enter Germany visa-free for tourism or business for up to 90 days within any 180-day period.
+This permits freedom of movement across 27 Schengen zone nations.

 Schengen & National Visas